bretgeek/VibeJS/README.md

         console.log('I am app')
     };

-    // init runs autmatically if it exists
+    // init runs autmatically if it exists (and is in return object)

     const init = function init(e) {
     console.log('I am an '+e)